The Perfect Pitch: Master Hitting a Basic Pitch Shot

 Swing Mechanics

 Golfers know that the right swing mechanics are key to hitting a successful pitch shot.
-Here are a few things to consider when it comes to your grip and setup, swing path, and follow-through.
+Here are a few things to consider regarding your grip and setup, swing path, and follow-through.

 Trajectory Control